Quadratic Equation Solver — Your Algebraic Assistant

 "NaN" stands for "Not a Number."
 This usually happens if you:

-• Left the a value as 0 (which makes it linear, not quadratic).
+- Left the a value as 0 (which makes it a linear equation, not a standard form polynomial).

 The letter i represents an Imaginary Number.
 This happens when the discriminant is negative (the graph never touches the x-axis).
 It is a valid mathematical solution in the complex plane.